 - If you are unable to mute your line, and there is background noise disruption, the Chair or facilitator will mute your line for you.
 You will be unmuted when you are asked to provide citizen comment.

 Please Take Notice

-The Fife Lake Area Planning Commission will hold a meeting Tuesday April 23, 2019.
-Starting at 6:30 pm at the Fife Lake Township Hall, 134 Morgan Street.
-This meeting is in place of the cancelled April 9, 2019 meeting.
+The Fife Lake Area Planning Commission will hold a Public Hearing,at the regular scheduled meeting November 12, 2019 Starting at 6:30 pm at the Fife Lake Township Hall, 134 Morgan Street.
+Public Hearing in regards ameding the Fife Lake Township Zoning Ordinance.